himanshubalodi62/AI-ML_research/README.md

 Think of it like a team solving a problem together instead of one person solving it alone.

 ### What is Bagging?

+A high variance for a model is not good, suggesting its performance is

+sensitive to the training data provided (low generalization power).
+So , even if more training data is provided, the model may still perform poorly.

+And, this may not even reduce the variance of our model.

+➢ Solution: BAGGING, a shorthand for the combination of

+Bootstrapping and aggregating

 Bagging (Bootstrap Aggregating) is a technique where: